anikom15/scanline-classic/README.md

 Using 0.5 will give a very aesthetic, Trinitron-like look.
 Lower values will look more like a shadow mask or slot mask.
 You can use 1.0 for monochrome CRTs, as those have sharp picture quality.

-#### HI_RES_THRES

-Threshold for interlaced content.
-If the original vertical resolution (i.e. the actual resolution of the emulator) is greater than this threshold, the image will be interlaced by alternating blank scanlines placed directly over half of the content.
-Care should be taken that the content you are playing is supposed to be interlaced.
-Systems like the SFC, N64, PlayStation, and GameCube all supported interlaced modes.

 ##### Recommendations